Francesco Maestrelli

-Francesco Maestrelli (born 21 December 2002) is an Italian tennis player.
+Francesco Maestrelli (born 21 December 2002) is an Italian professional tennis player.
+He has a career-high ATP singles ranking of No. 108 achieved on 9 February 2026 and a doubles ranking of No. 318, reached on 21 August 2023.

-Maestrelli has a career high ATP singles ranking of world No. 149 achieved on 26 June 2023.
-He also has a career high ATP doubles ranking of world No. 318 achieved on 21 August 2023.
+Maestrelli plays mostly on the ATP Challenger Tour, where he has won four titles in singles.

 Career

 2022: Maiden Challenger title, ATP debut

 In July, Maestrelli won his maiden Challenger title at the 2022 Internazionali di Tennis Città di Verona.
 In October, Maestrelli received a wild card for his ATP Tour debut at the 2022 Firenze Open, losing to eventual runner up J. J. Wolf in the first round.

 2023-2024: Top 150

 In June, Maestrelli reached the top 150 following his 2023 Emilia-Romagna Open Challenger final showing in Montechiarugolo, Parma, Italy.

 He returned to the top 250 at No. 240 in the singles rankings on 25 November 2024 following his final showing at the 2024 Internazionali di Tennis Città di Rovereto Challenger.